 This program offers academically talented students the opportunity to explore challenging and stimulating courses.
-Eligible applicants must have taken two college prep mathematics courses and one college prep English course, maintained an average of B or better, placed in the top 25 percent of the high school graduating class, submitted SAT scores of a minimum of 500 in English and 500 in math or ACT total composite of 21 in English and 21 in math, and entered J&W in the fall.
-For more information on the Honors Program, please see Page 49.
+Eligible applicants must have taken two college prep mathematics courses and one college prep English course, maintained an average of B or better, placed in the top 25 percent of the high school graduating class, submitted SAT scores above the national average, and entered J&W in the fall.

+For more information on the Honors Program, please see Page 48.